Devansh-Mankad/RoboMind_AI/README.md

 ---

-# 📊 RNN Results on SKAB
+# 📊 RNN Results

-The optional SKAB dataset implementation was used to evaluate the GRU anomaly detector on multiple industrial sensor experiments.
+The dataset implementation was used to evaluate the GRU anomaly detector on multiple industrial sensor experiments.

 Example held-out evaluation: